One of the first significant decisions made as a Texas small business owner is choosing the right type of entity for your business.

 1. Set You Up for Success

 An attorney works to ensure your LLC begins on the right foot.
-Through consultation during the LLC formation process, an experienced business attorney reviews your risks, future challenges, and goals as your venture commences.
+Through consultation during the LLC formation process, an experienced Texas business attorney reviews your risks, future challenges, and goals as your venture commences.

 2. Correct Mistakes